ansopedia/ansospace/packages/types/README.md

 - Provides Zod schemas for validation with branded types for enhanced type safety.
 - Enables type-safe imports throughout the codebase.
 - Compiled to JavaScript and declaration files for consumption by other packages.
+- Restructured for better readability, consistency, and maintainability with renamed types, grouped related schemas, and optimized code.

 ## Features

 - **Modular Structure**: Organized into logical modules (auth, user, notification, etc.) for better maintainability.
 - **Branded Types**: Uses Zod's `.brand()` to create distinct types (e.g., `Username`, `Password`) instead of plain strings.
-- **Validation Schemas**: Comprehensive Zod schemas for data validation and parsing.
+- **Validation Schemas**: Comprehensive Zod schemas for data validation and parsing, all consistently named with 'Schema' suffix.
+- **Consistent Naming**: PascalCase for types, camelCase for schemas, descriptive names.
+- **Grouped Related Types**: Token payloads moved to token.ts, auth-related in auth.ts.
+- **Refactored Repeated Structures**: Branded schemas used consistently, removed duplicates.
 - **No Heavy Dependencies**: Removed mongoose and socket.io dependencies, using regex for ObjectId validation and keeping only interfaces for sockets.

 ## Installation